12 Painless Ways to Save Money on a Tight Budget

 As you can see in the ideal household budget percentages, housing expenses and the costs of owning a vehicle can get expensive.

-These are the biggest areas that you can save money on a tight budget.
+These are the biggest areas where you can save money on a tight budget.

 Possible Options to Save Money: